 When is the corn maze open?

-The corn maze is open on weekends and on the Columbus Day holiday.
+This year we have added a beautiful sunflower garden to the maze!
+The corn maze is open on weekends and on the Columbus Day holiday; it is also open most weekdays from 3 to 5:30.
 The maze is geared for families and usually lasts about 10-20 minutes.
-In 2017, the price per person is $3.75.
-For everyone's safety, an adult must accompany children under 14 years old.
+In 2018, the price per person is $.5 For everyone's safety, an adult must accompany children under 14 years old.

 What should I wear when visiting the farm?